What Are Complementary Angles? A Complete Guide

 x = 45°

 We know that one angle is 58°.
-To find its complementary angle, all we have to do is subtract it from 90°.
+To find its complementary angle, we need to subtract it from 90°.

 x = 90° - 58°